wso2/docs-is/en/docs/administer/server-roles.md

 The following methods can be used to set the ServerRole property:

--   [Using the management console to set the ServerRole property](#using-the-management-console-to-set-the-serverrole-property)
--   [Using carbon.xml file to set the ServerRole property](#using-carbonxml-file-to-set-the-serverrole-property)
--   [Using a system property to set the ServerRole property](#using-a-system-property-to-set-the-serverrole-property)

 #### Using the management console to set the ServerRole property

 This is the recommended way to configure server roles because the